ssg/path/README.md

 path add C:\some\new\path --global
 ```

-Directories in PATH searched in the order of addition.
+Directories in PATH are searched in the order of addition.
 Want to move a directory higher up in the PATH?
 This command will move the directory to the beginning of the PATH:

 ```bat